 Student academic achievement is showing a positive growth trend.
 Innovations Academy will continue to reflect on practice and look for exceptional strategies and opportunities to continue to excel.
-No specific changes are being made to the LCAP in this area.
+Specific changes were made to Actions 1 and 3 in response to parent input.
+Action 1 - added an element of explaining to students why data and assessments are important.
+Action 3 - added resilience and coping strategies.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.